 There are certain benefits to buying a van on finance, but the decision should be totally dependent on your financial circumstances and your preferences.

-When you take out a finance agreement, you are forming what is referred to as a ‘tri-party' agreement, meaning that yourself, the supplier and the finance company each has a vested interest in the van until your agreement ends, regardless of how big a deposit you've paid.
-This can be useful should you encounter any problems, as the finance company are inclined to rectify them.
+When you take out a finance agreement, you are forming what is referred to as a ‘tri-party agreement, meaning that you, the supplier, and the finance company each has a vested interest in the van until your agreement ends, regardless of how big a deposit you've paid.
+This can be useful should you encounter any problems, as the finance company is inclined to rectify them.

 Taking out a finance agreement as opposed to buying a van outright does mean you'll have monthly payments to take into consideration, as opposed to the one initial sum when buying.

-What's the difference between Personal Contract Purchase, Conditional Sale, Finance Lease, and a personal loan?
+What's the difference between a Personal Contract Purchase, Conditional Sale, Finance Lease, and a personal loan?

 To demonstrate the differences between the three types of van finance, we've listed each one's unique features below: